xaprb/story/exampleSite/content/slides/apron/index.md

 this layout with the next one.

 ---
-class: img-fullbleed-left
+class: img-left-full

 ![](kari-shea-272383-unsplash.jpg)

-# Layout Class img-fullbleed-left
+# Layout Class img-left-full

-This slide illustrates the img-fullbleed-left convenience class.
+This slide illustrates the img-left-full convenience class.

 - I gazed into the gathering storm.
 - All their instruments were alive.